felipearosr/boids-python/README.md

 # Boids Python

-PixelBoids is a pixel-based Boids simulation implemented in Python using the Pygame library.
+This project is a pixel-based Boids simulation implemented in Python using the Pygame library.
 It demonstrates the principles of Boid behavior, such as alignment, cohesion, and separation, in a visually appealing pixel array format.

 ## Getting Started